Perlence/porcupy/docs/language.rst

    number = 0

-Chained assignment and tuple unpacking is supported:
+Chained assignment and tuple unpacking are supported:

 .. code-block:: python